Anut-py/h-raylib/README.md

 ## Contributing

 Anybody willing to contribute to the project is welcome to do so.
-The project source code is hosted on [GitHub](https://github.com/Anut-py/h-raylib).
 This library is very new, so please report any bugs in the GitHub issue tracker.

-You can run the example code by using `cabal run`.
+You can run the examples by using `cabal run example-project-name`.

 ## License

 This project is licensed under the Apache License 2.0.
-See more in the `LICENSE` file.
+See more in `LICENSE`.